Guestie808/pubCrawlPlanner/documentation templates/docs/planning.md

 ### Problem statement
-- HTML web based app used to plan a Pub Crawl for young and middle aged adults, with additional features to try and make the pub crawl more interesting and hassle free.
-- Attempting to solve the problem that many new residents of Bristol may have; finding new pubs/ nightclubs to visit with friends.
+- Our app aims to provide young to middle-aged adults, especially those new to Bristol, with a tool to discover new pubs and nightclubs in their general area, or all across the city.
+This will help solve the problem that many new residents may face when moving new to a new city, which is the unfamiliarity of the area, which can make it exceptionally hard to plan nights out with friends or family.
+However, not only will our web based application aid newcomers to Bristol, it can also benefit users who are familiar with the city.
+The secondary problem we attempt to solve is the lack of activities that can be carried out on a pub crawl/ night out, in turn potentially making the meeting fairly boring.
+By implementing some sort of pub crawl activity planner, this problem can be quite easily tackled.

 ### Business benefits
 - Provides easier way to organise a night out, encouraging exploration of local areas, espeicially to people new to the city.